top of page

 Don't expect your kitty to love its new harness - in fact, you should expect them to hate it.
 It's all well and good watching how-to videos with docile cats that look as if they've had one too many sherries, but this isn't the norm.
 The type of harness you're using will determine how easy or difficult it is to put on.

-H-style harnesses, for example, will require keeping cats still while you slide it over their head and adjust the straps to the right length.
+H-style or Y-style harnesses will require keeping cats still while you slide it over their head and adjust the straps to the right length.
 With a vest, you can simply lay it out on the floor and line up kitty's front paws with the two holes, then slide it up their arms and clip it shut at the back.
 This is the method I used for both cats: Drax was a one-woman job but, of course, Simba required an extra pair of hands.

 To aid the process, you can lightly spritz the harness with a calming spray or go over it with a wipe.
-Pet Remedy have some great options, and Feliway's pheromone spray has the advantage of mimicking those trusty scent glands we spoke about earlier.
+Pet Remedy has some great options, while pheromone sprays have the advantage of mimicking those trusty scent glands we spoke about earlier.
+Calming spot-ons, treats or supplements can also be used.

 Pet Remedy Calming Spray from Amazon.